 Using Data to Make Supply Chains Smarter

-The amount of supply chain data available today is staggering.
+The amount of manufacturing supply chain data available today is staggering.
 Companies that take advantage of this data can create smarter, more-resilient supply chains that are capable of quickly adapting to unexpected aberrations.

 The role of supply chain analytics

 Smarter supply chains are built on a foundation of data.
 Without an accurate, comprehensive view of the entire manufacturing operation, it’s impossible to make effective decisions.
 Supply chain analytics enables decision-makers at all levels of an organization to access the insights they need to maximize operational efficiency and productivity.

 Types of supply chain analytics

 There are four primary types of supply chain analytics.
 Each makes its own unique contribution to developing and maintaining a smarter supply chain.

 Descriptive: Descriptive analytics deals with historical data.
 This rear view can identify important patterns by analyzing manufacturing data gathered from suppliers, sales channels, and customers to uncover important trends or patterns.
 For example, descriptive analytics can be used to examine historical purchasing patterns for certain products.

 Predictive: Predictive analytics is used to model out a range of what-if scenarios.
 Predictive analytics analyzes a range of macro-level data including consumer demand, weather events, political unrest, and labor shortages to accurately predict how these and other factors may impact a manufacturer’s supply chain or production capabilities.
 Smarter supply chains must include robust contingency planning.